Favorite Quotes

 What would you like people to know that I haven't asked?

-Thank you for spending some time with us, Ephemera.
-The work is powerful; this has been fun.
-Please come back whenever you have something to share with the CHC audience!
+Thank you for spending some time with me, Michael.
+This has been such fun.
+Please come back whenever you have something to share with the ChC audience!

 What do you love about making art?